rya-sge/access-denied/_posts/2026-09-02-hyperliquid-oracle-mark-price.md

 ## Where the trust sits

-Setting the failure modes against what bounds each of them makes the shape of the design clear.
+Setting the failure modes against what bounds each of them shows where the guarantees end and the residual risk begins.

 | Failure | What bounds it | Residual risk |
 |---|---|---|